dynatrace-extensions/dynatrace-extensions-vscode/README.md

 You can edit or remove environment details from the same list.

-# How to use it?
+# Start using it!

+Currently, this project is in alpha stage - this means there is heavy development still happening, things may break, or change completely between versions.
+Bugs are expected, however, during this stage please provide any feedback to radu.stefan@dynatrace.com regarding:
+* full feature ideas
+* workflow ideas
+* ease of use of current features
+* usefulness (or lack of) for current features

-Currently, the extension is not published to the marketplace so you'll have to install it from the `.vsix` file packaged in every [release](https://github.com/dynatrace-extensions/dynatrace-extension-developer/releases).
+Right now, the extension is not published to the marketplace so you'll have to install it from the `.vsix` file packaged in every [release](https://github.com/dynatrace-extensions/dynatrace-extension-developer/releases).
-In VSCode open the Extensions menu, click the "..." and choose "Install from VSIX.."
+In VSCode, open the Extensions menu, click the "..." and choose "Install from VSIX..".